Literature

 of agrarian life, and became an

-expression of that new culture and its distinctive economic
+expression of that new culture with its distinctive economic

 conquerors of arable land worked by their peasants.
 Here is no place for me to

-expatiate on humankind's accommodation to settled, agricultural life
+expatiate on humankind's accommodation to settled, agricultural ways,

 business and temple records.
-Eventually, though, warriors like
+Eventually, though, the keepers of scripture ministered at the altars of great warriors like

 context, just one literary